-The Kafue is close to Lusaka and Livingstone, by approximately 3 to 4 four hours driving many camps can be comfortably reached by good roads.
-With airstrips throughout the park fly- in safaris are good options as well.
+The Kafue is close to Lusaka and Livingstone; by approximately 3 to 4 hours driving many camps can be comfortably reached by good roads.
+With airstrips throughout the park, fly-in safaris are good options as well.

 The rivers and lake dominate the landscape in the Northern and Eastern part of the Kafue National Park and the majority of the safari camps are located around them.
 Although the Kafue has many interesting areas, only the best known areas will be described.

-The Kafue River itself has spectacular riverine forests on its banks and flows throughout the yearchanging from a wide slow flowing river over 300 meters in several areas broken up by clusters of small islands with fast flowing water.
+The Kafue River itself has spectacular riverine forests on its banks and flows throughout the year, changing from a wide, slow flowing river to stretches broken up by islands with fast flowing water.
 The river attracts a wide variety of animals and birds and is filled with hippos and crocodiles of all sizes.
-Boat cruises and fishing trips are a must for guests visiting the River.
+Boat cruises and fishing trips are a must for guests visiting the river.
 Most safari lodges and camps within the Kafue National Park are based on the Kafue River.